bagrat/pylease/doc/pages/plugin.rst

 ----

 The Pylease PyPI plugin enables to automatically upload your package egg to PyPI.
-The only prerequisite for this action is that the package name must be already registered, as well as you must be responsible for authentication over the `.pypirc <https://docs.python
+The only prerequisite for this action is that the package name must be already registered, as well as you must be responsible for the authentication over the `.pypirc <https://docs.python
 .org/2/distutils/packageindex.html#pypirc>`__ file.

 To enable this feature during the release process you should just use the ``--pypi`` option like this::